 - And if that's not creepy enough, wait until you see what he meant by "precautions to protect my beloved wife"—her corpse is sealed inside a huge Victorian belljar, surrounded by objects from her childhood and their courtship.

-- Portal does some...interesting things with this one.
-When Chell first awakens, she's in a room with a radio playing a trendy pop version of the game's Ending Theme.
-During the course of the game, GLaDOS the motherly computer-generated voice promises cake and a party if you successfully complete all the challenges set before you.
-The party she's referring to does not exist (but the cake does...), the employees are long dead, and Chell won't be getting cake... she'll be getting baked.
+- At the beginning of Portal, Chell awakens in a room in Aperture Science.
+GLaDOS, the motherly computer-generated voice, promises cake and a party if you successfully complete all the challenges set before you.
+As it turns out, the party she's referring to does not exist (but the cake does...), the employees are long dead, and Chell won't be getting cake... she'll be getting baked.

-- In Portal 2, considering Chell's been in stasis for years (estimates range from two decades to three centuries), she's really late to the party as far as the fate of mankind goes.
-She's also late to the party she herself set up by destroying GLaDOS in the previous game.
+- In Portal 2, considering Chell's been in stasis for years (estimates range from two decades to three centuries), she's really late to the tragedy as far as the fate of mankind goes.
+She's also late to the tragedy she herself set up by destroying GLaDOS in the previous game.

 - And depending on how long she'd been sleeping, things could be either during or post- HalfLife2.